The Setup window can be opened via the cog wheel icon in the top right corner of Serato Studio.

-Audio Output: Select your preferred audio output device - you can use the drop down if you wish to use an external sound card e.g. your Serato DJ hardware's sound card.
+Audio Output: Select your preferred audio output device and channels - you can use the drop-down if you wish to use an external sound card e.g. your Serato DJ hardware's sound card.

 If you notice drop-outs, or distortion during playback of audio in your project, try increasing the latency.

 NOTE: Depending on the Audio Output device selected, not all buffer size options may be available